python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/sir-lancebot.md

 toc: 1
 ---

+You should have already forked the [`sir-lancebot`](https://github.com/python-discord/sir-lancebot) repository and cloned it to your local machine.
+If not, check out our [detailed walkthrough](../#1-fork-and-clone-the-repo).

-> Before contributing, please ensure you read the [contributing guidelines](../contributing-guidelines) in full.
+Remember to ensure that you have read the [contributing guidelines](../contributing-guidelines) in full before you start contributing.

----
-# Requirements
+### Requirements
 - [Python 3.9](https://www.python.org/downloads/)
 - [Poetry](https://github.com/python-poetry/poetry#installation)
 - [Git](https://git-scm.com/downloads)
     - [Windows Installer](https://git-scm.com/download/win)
     - [MacOS Installer](https://git-scm.com/download/mac) or `brew install git`
     - [Linux](https://git-scm.com/download/linux)

+---

 ## Using Gitpod
 Sir Lancebot can be edited and tested on Gitpod.
 Gitpod will automatically install the correct dependencies and Python version, so you can get straight to coding.